-A business that wants to solicit funds from community investors and is offering a return on that investment must register their offering (or "security") under the JOBS Act (federal) or MILE Act (Michigan).
+A business that wants to solicit funds from community investors and is offering a return on that investment must file their offering (or "security") under the JOBS Act (federal) or MILE Act (Michigan).
 There are many things to keep in mind and pitfalls to avoid prior to using investment-based crowdfunding as a mechanism to access capital.
-If the business owner violates either the federal or state regulations, there may be serious consequences (See the chart in Appendix B on page 15 for the various types of registrations.)
-Having general legal counsel on the business's side of the table is the ideal situation.
+If the business owner violates either the federal or state regulations, there may be serious consequences (See the chart in Appendix B on page 15 for the various types of filings.)

+Having legal counsel on the business's side of the table with knowledge of securities law is the ideal situation.